Avenirre/advertisementApp/README.md

 ## Introduction

-The advertisement application allows the user to add (publish) new advertisements(Advertisement object includes 4 fields - 3 String type: title, description, topic + one filed LocalDate type(timestamp)) and find existing ones by two ways:
+The advertisement application allows users to add (publish) new advertisements(Advertisement object includes 4 fields - 3 String type: title, description, topic + one LocalDate type field(timestamp)) and find existing ones by two ways:
 1. Using a topic name
 2. Using words that advertisement title or description are consisted of.